Skip to content

 Prompt IDE Yes, with comparison No Basic

-Self-host complexity Docker Compose (11 services) Docker Compose (1-2 services) Docker Compose (1-2 services)
+Self-host complexity Docker Compose, a dozen-plus services and growing Docker Compose (1-2 services) Docker Compose (1-2 services)

-Resource requirements 4 GB+ RAM 1-2 GB RAM 2 GB RAM
+Resource requirements 2 CPU cores and 4 GiB RAM minimum, per Dify's docs 1-2 GB RAM 2 GB RAM

 Best for Production AI apps with teams Quick LangChain prototypes Flexible AI pipelines